Jetstar Japan

 Jetstar Japan is a Japanese low-cost airline headquartered in Narita, Chiba Prefecture.
 The airline serves destinations across the Asia-Pacific region, using a fleet of Airbus A320 family aircraft.
 It is a joint venture between Qantas, Japan Airlines and Tokyo Century Corporation, which owns 33.3%, 50% and 16.7% stakes respectively.
+On 3 February 2026, Qantas announced it would sell its stake in Jetstar Japan, with the airline to be rebranded by June 2027.